 Please ensure that you set MSISDN for use with the Mobile Connect sandbox by entering it on the My Test Numbers page of the developer portal.
-Please select operator-a when testing R1 mobile connect applications.
+Please select Operator A when making Mobile Connect Profile v1.1 requests.

 The MSISDN’s entered here will work with any of the applications configured on your account.